All the best experiences

 Cape Bojeador Lighthouse in Ilocos

-The lighthouse of Cape Bojeador is the Philippines’ highest elevated lighthouse that is still active and kept in the original structure dating back to the Spanish-Colonial period.
+The lighthouse of Cape Bojeador, located in Burgos, Ilocos Norte, is the Philippines’ highest elevated lighthouse that is still active and kept in the original structure dating back to the Spanish-Colonial period.
+It is one of the most visited attractions in the area and is often combined with tourist spots in Laoag, Ilocos Norte.

 Marking the country’s northwesternmost point, the lighthouse is strategically located on Vigia de Nagpartian Hill overlooking Cape Bojeador in the West Philippine Sea, where ships of the galleon trade sailed by.

-A declared cultural heritage first operated in 1892, Cape Bojeador Lighthouse was designed by Magin Pers y Pers in 1887 then finished by the Lighthouse Service under Guillermo Brockman.
-Both Spanish engineers constructed many other lighthouses throughout the Philippines in line with the Spanish government's master plan of illuminating the archipelago.
+A declared cultural heritage first operated in 1892, Cape Bojeador Lighthouse was designed by Magin Pers y Pers in 1887 and finished by the Lighthouse Service under Guillermo Brockman.
+Both Spanish engineers constructed many other lighthouses throughout the Philippines in accordance with the Spanish government's master plan for illuminating the archipelago.

-More commonly called the Burgos lighthouse, it worked with the original Fresnel lens lamp until as recent as 1990, damaged only from misalignment caused by an intense earthquake that year.
-Pressurized kerosene lit the lamp for a century, now replaced by a solar-powered electric unit.
+More commonly called the Burgos lighthouse, it operated with the original Fresnel lens lamp until 1990 when it was damaged only by misalignment caused by an intense earthquake that year.
+Pressurized kerosene lit the lamp for a century, and it is now replaced by a solar-powered electric unit.

-Cape Bojeador Lighthouse is located in Burgos, Ilocos Norte.
-If you’re coming from Burgos City Hall, ride a jeepney that will head northeast on the M. Perucho St, It will turn right onto Pres.
+If you’re coming from Burgos City Hall, ride a jeepney that will head northeast on the M. Perucho St. It will turn right onto Pres.
 Ignacio St then left on the Pan-Philippine Highway.
 Ask the driver to drop you off at Cape Bojeador Lighthouse Road.

 Cape Bojeador Lighthouse atop a hill in Ilocos Norte